Theo Vassell

-Theo Gary Carlstan Vassell (born 2 January 1997) is an English professional footballer who last played as a defender for club Barrow.
+Theo Gary Carlstan Vassell (born 2 January 1997) is an English professional footballer who plays as a defender.

 Vassell joined Oldham Athletic after leaving the Academy at Stoke City in 2015.
 He had a youth loan with Chorley early the following year.
 He signed with Walsall in July 2016 and spent the 2016–17 season on loan at Chester.
 He joined Gateshead in July 2017 before returning to the English Football League with Port Vale in July 2018.
 He moved on to Macclesfield Town in July 2019 and dropped back into the National League to join Wrexham for the 2020–21 season.
 He signed with Salford City in November 2021 and made 100 league appearances in close to three seasons.
-He spent the 2024–25 campaign with Barrow.
+He spent the 2024–25 campaign with Barrow, and joined current club Crawley Town in January 2026.